briannashecapio/reference-website/README.md

 12. span - `<span>` is a generic inline container that is used to markup a part of text or document.
 It can also be used in grouping elements for styling purposes in CSS.
 13. small - `<small>` tag is used for specifying smaller text

+7. Explain why accessibility is important and explain the properties like:
+- Web accessibility is important becuase it means everyone.
+By everyone means including users with disabilities to access your webpage.
+There are four principles to remeber when you want to have accessible content, and they are perceivable, operable, understandable, and robust.
+1. Landmark roles -
+2. Aria labels -
+3. Image alternative texts -

+8. What is CSS and how can we implement CSS to our html file (write proper explanation with the code required to attach a CSS file inside html file)
+- CSS means cascading style sheets.
+It is to control the appearance of our HTML pages, like the design part of it.
+Adding CSS to our html file include a couple of steps.
+First step is making a `CSS` file and the create a `style.css` document.
+After these are made, you put the `style.css` inside the `CSS` file.
+Second step is to link the CSS file in HTML.
+Inside HTML, you attach the CSS file inside the `<head>` in HTML document using the `<link>` element.
+Example below
+`<link rel="stylesheet" href="css/style.css">`

+9. What is the difference between CSS property and value (write a proper explanation with the code required to attach a CSS file inside html file)
+- CSS property informs CSS what you are changing and value informs CSS how you want an element to change.
+Property is also used with the type of design you want to add like color, border, width, etc. Value is an accepted value for property like 40px, purple.
+Example below of code when attaching a CSS file inside html file
+`<link rel="stylesheet" href="css/style.css">`